Blog

 }

-However, not all Codable types may prefer to use JSON, I’ve added a separate protocol for this:
+However, since not all Codable types may prefer JSON, I created a separate protocol that extends Codable and implements RawRepresentable with the JSON code from above:

 public protocol StorageCodable: Codable, RawRepresentable {}